What is the product engagement score?

 Why is it important to track product engagement?

 As our dependence on technology increases, users expect near-perfect experiences from the products they rely on in their personal and professional lives.
 If you’re not providing value and keeping customers engaged with your product, low switching costs make it easy for them to abandon it and find an alternative.
 So, PMs need to diligently track how customers are engaging, and then work to continuously improve their experience with the product over time.

 While the product engagement score isn’t the only way to measure product engagement, one of its biggest benefits is that it allows you to dig into the why.
 If your PES is lower than usual, you can look at the three metrics individually to better understand what’s bringing down the average.
 When you combine this insight with customer feedback and in-app messages to guide users to the most valuable features, measuring product engagement becomes a continuous cycle of analyzing usage, iterating, and improving users’ experience over time.

 How can I improve my product engagement score?

-Beyond the obvious notion of improving your feature adoption, app retention, and stickiness metrics individually, there are certain ways to boost your overall PES, too.
+Beyond the obvious notion of improving your adoption, stickiness, and growth metrics individually, there are certain ways to boost your overall PES, too.
 Here are three tactics we recommend:

-1. Identify high-value features: Dig into your product data to better understand which features correlate with positive customer outcomes, as well as where and when your users are interacting with these features.
-From there, you can leverage in-app messages to guide customers to the features that will be most useful to them, ensuring they see the full value of your product.
+1. Identify high-value features: Dig into your product data to better understand which features represent your Core Events, as well as where and when your users (and different segments of users) are interacting with them.
+From there, you can leverage in-app messages to guide customers to these core areas, ensuring they see the more valuable parts of your product.